luizaacampos/ignite-node-rentX/README.md

 - the rent should be for at least 24 hours.
 - user should not be able to rent two cars at the same time.
 - car should not be rent by two users at the same time.
+- user should be logged in to rent a car.